bcosc/arvados-tools/README.md

 #### pdhify.py

-Takes a uuid and outputs a pdh
+Takes a uuid and outputs a pdh.

 #### search_for_files.py

-Find a uuid/pdh of a collection using a file name and collection name
+Find a uuid/pdh of a collection using a file name and collection name.